Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 How is PTSD diagnosed?

-PTSD is diagnosed when symptoms last longer than one month and impair daily life.
+PTSD is generally diagnosed when symptoms last longer than one month and interfere with daily life.
+Symptoms include:

 - Flashbacks or intrusive memories